 Work and Volunteer in Australia frequently asked questions

 Yes.
-Malaysian citizens must be aged between 18 and 30 years at the time of applying for the visa.
+You must be aged between 18 and 30 years (or 18 and 35 in some cases) at the time of applying for your visa.
+To find out the eligible age for your country of residence, visit the Department of Home Affairs website.

 Work and Holiday Visa (subclass 462)